attaswift/BTree/README.md

     by the higher-level abstractions above (and more!).

-    The `BTree` type is public; you may want to use it if you need a collection flavor that isn't provided by default (such as a MultiMap or a Bag), or if you need to use an operation that isn't exposed by the wrappers.
+    The `BTree` type is public; you may want to use it if you need a collection flavor that isn't provided by default (such as a multimap) or if you need to use an operation that isn't exposed by the wrappers.

 All of these collections are structs and they implement the same copy-on-write value semantics as